 - a cursed opal necklace, priced at 1500 Galleons (HBP6), which killed nineteen Muggle owners (CS4) and was later purchased by Draco Malfoy for an attempt to kill Dumbledore.
 Katie Bell was injured instead (HBP12, HBP27)

 - shrunken heads, on sale in a window across from Borgin and Burkes (CS4), one of which might have been purchased by Crabbe in 1996 (HBP11)

 - skulls (CS4), at least one of which costs sixteen galleons (HBP6)

 - giant black spiders, in a shop window a couple of doors down from Borgin and Burkes (CS4)

 - a Vanishing Cabinet, which unknown to anyone but Draco Malfoy (at the time, at least) linked directly to its partner in Hogwarts.
 Draco bought it in 1996 and used it to sneak Death Eaters into the school the following spring (HBP6, HBP27).

-The name Knockturn Alley may be a play on words of "nocturnally", meaning done by night. -ibid
+The name Knockturn Alley is a play on words: "nocturnally", meaning done by night. -ibid